Dronabinol (By mouth)

 - Do not breastfeed while taking this medicine and for 9 days after your last dose, if you are being treated for nausea and vomiting caused by cancer medicines.

-- This medicine can give you a false sense of well-being (make you feel "high") or make you confused, dizzy, or drowsy.
+- This medicine may cause some people to become drowsy, dizzy, lightheaded, or to feel a false sense of well-being.
 Do not drive or do anything else that could be dangerous until you know how this medicine affects you.
 Standing up slowly from a sitting or lying position can lessen the chance of getting dizzy.

 - Tell any doctor or dentist who treats you that you are using this medicine.
 You may need to stop using this medicine several days before you have surgery or medical tests.